f5devcentral/f5-agility-labs-waf/docs/class3/class3.rst

 Here is a complete listing of all ASM classes offered at this years Agility.

-* Good WAF Security - Getting started with ASM
+* Good WAF Security - Getting started with AS 123M

 * Elevated WAF Security - Elevating ASM Protection